-(Prerequisite: CNET 2213 Network Security) In this course, students will learn the concepts of network management.
+(Prerequisite: CNET 1123 Network Concepts & Co-requisite CNET 2233 Network Tech Support) In this course, students will learn the concepts of network management.
 They will learn rights management, disaster recovery principals, time and basic project management, licensing issues, and end-user support.
 (Offered in fall only)